leoisl/GCP/README.md

 The requirements are:

-1. Defining a struct or class holding data: `ModelData`.
+1. Defining a struct or class holding data: let's call it `ModelData`.
 1. Defining a genotyper class.
 This **must have**:
 	* A constructor taking a `ModelData` object.
 	* A method called `get_genotype_confidence`, with signature `double get_genotype_confidence()`,